How Do Propane Vehicles Work?

 Fuel filter: This filter traps dirt and other particles to prevent them from clogging critical fuel system components, such as fuel injectors.

 Fuel injection system: This system introduces fuel into the engine's combustion chambers for ignition.

 Fuel line: A metal tube or flexible hose (or a combination of these) transfers fuel from the tank to the engine's fuel injection system.

 Fuel tank (propane): This tank stores propane on board the vehicle until it's needed by the engine.

 Internal combustion engine (spark-ignited): In this configuration, fuel is injected into either the intake manifold or the combustion chamber, where it is combined with air, and the air/fuel mixture is ignited by the spark from a spark plug.

 Overfill protection device: This device shuts off the flow of fuel into a fuel tank after 80% capacity has been reached.

 Pressure gauge: This gauge measures and displays the fuel pressure within the tank.

 Pressure relief valve: This device incorporates a valve to limit the pressure within the fuel tank.
-At a preset pressure level, the valve opens and fuel is vented from the tank.
+If the tank exceeds a preset pressure level, the valve opens and fuel is vented from the tank.